 Ramming as a Design Parameter

-Across these references, from prefabricated blocks to in-situ manual and mechanical techniques, we see how varying pressure and layering, creates both structural integrity and architectural expression.
+Across these references, ranging from prefabricated blocks to in-situ manual and mechanical techniques, it is observed that variations in pressure and layering contribute to both structural integrity and architectural expression.

 and build a rammed earth wall.